 • Sponsor for our “Gleaners’ Gala,” which is a year-end thank-you event for our volunteers (approx. $1,000).

-• Any clothing donations are welcome, but God’s Garments is always in need of men’s pants, average and large sizes, and large -ized women’s clothing.
+• Any clothing donations are welcome, but God’s Garments is always in need of men’s pants, average and large sizes, and large-sized women’s clothing.
+We especially need coats, sweaters, jeans, gloves, hats and other cold weather clothing.
 God’s Garments offers people a means to obtain needed items with no hassle or pre-approval.
+Please call 859-514-7210.

 • Email firstname.lastname@example.org for more information.